temporalio/rules/CONTRIBUTING.md

     a prefix for humans on the human message.
 * When applying to an error, do not wrap existing errors just to prefix.
   * If a user error/exception has traditionally been bubbled, do not wrap it just to add a message with this number.

-### Creating a rule category

-* Pick a rule number range starting with 00 and ending with 99.
-  * Try to avoid `0` in the first or second digit.
-  * Can just be range of 100, but can also be more.
-  * If completely separate category from what exists, try not to be adjacent to existing category.
-* Create a `rules/README.TMPRL<category-base-number>.md` file with a table that will contain all rules.
-* Create a section to link the category file from `rules/README.md`.